State Candidates and the Use of Campaign Funds for Childcare Expenses

 The Shirley ruling by the FEC in 2018 spurred several state-level candidates to seek clarity on the rules regarding campaign funds and childcare expenses in their states.
 Both legislative and administrative channels have been employed to expand access to the use of campaign funding for relevant childcare expenses.

 Most states’ laws are silent on the issue of allowing campaign funds for campaign-related childcare expenses.
 Of the 17 states which currently allow or have allowed campaign funds for childcare, only six states have enshrined the practice into law.
 A 2018 Minnesota statute specifically lists campaign-related childcare as an allowable expense for campaign funds.
 Utah passed a bill in March 2019 allowing campaign funds to be used for campaign-related childcare expenses, followed by Colorado in May 2019, New York in June 2019, New Hampshire in August 2019, and California in October 2019.
-Illinois, New Jersey, Ohio and Vermont have bills allowing the practice pending in their legislatures.
+Connecticut, Illinois, New Jersey, Ohio, Oregon and Vermont have bills allowing the practice pending in their legislatures.
 In Rhode Island, a proposed bill passed in the Senate but not in the House; it is expected to be re-introduced in 2020.
 At the same time, the Rhode Island Secrectary of State asked the state elections board to allow it by regulation; in December 2019, the board voted to put the proposal allowing this practice for out for public comment.

 Two states specifically prohibit the practice, and in two others an attempt to allow it was rejected by the legislature.
 In Massachusetts, current state law bars candidates from using campaign funds for personal expenses, and a bill allowing campaign funds for childcare stalled in the legislature in 2018 (the bill is expected to be re-introduced in 2020).
 In West Virginia, state law prohibits using campaign funds for childcare expenses.
 In Tennessee, a proposed bill allowing the practice was killed by the Tennessee House Elections and Campaign Finance Subcommittee in March 2019.